 - When the +Vcc voltage source is turned on, no current is yet flowing through the JFET Q15.
-Then the voltage drop across the zener diode D2 and VGS will be zero.
-With zero VGS the transistor enters in saturation region allowing large current to flow through the JFET, so the current will increase.
-As the current increases, a voltage drop will develop across the zener, until the diode will be reversed biased.
+Then the voltage drop across the Zener diode D2 and VGS will be zero.
+With zero VGS the transistor enters in saturation region allowing a large current to flow through the JFET, so the current will increase.
+As the current increases, a voltage drop will develop across the Zener, until the diode will be reversed biased.
 The gate will become negatively biased with regards to the source, negative values of VGS will start to shut Q15 off.
 Eventually, a stable equilibrium will be attained through feedback, where VGS is just right for the current flowing through the JFET.

-So, once the drain-source voltage reaches a certain minimum value, enters saturation where IDS current is approximately constant.
+Once the drain-source voltage reaches a certain minimum value, enters saturation where IDS current is approximately constant.
 So, the JFET current source sets the constant current I15 through Zener diode D2 making I15 = Iz

 The external current mirror load of this current source is connected to the collector so that almost the same current flows through it and the emitter resistor.